Children's Emergency Department is now located in Children's Tower: 1001 E. Marshall Street

 Community education and engagement

 Mental health matters – let's keep the conversation going!
 Our team is dedicated to engaging with and educating our community while also breaking down the stigma that often surrounds mental health.
 We provide event speakers and interactive education throughout the community.
-Contact Amber Jennings, LCSW for more information.
+Contact us via email for more information.

-Call to speak to learn about our upcoming classes and groups.
+Call to ask questions about resources or to learn about our upcoming classes and groups.

 The Cameron K. Gallagher Mental Health Resource Center is not a crisis provider.
 If you feel your child is having a mental health crisis, call your local mental health agency (community services board), call 911 or take your child to the nearest emergency room for evaluation.